 Ans.
 Few techniques that are used to check how the estimation is done in the scrum project mentioned below.

 - T-shirt estimation technique

 16. Explain the purpose of the daily Scrum?

 Ans.
-The daily Scrum's purpose is to check and synchronize the team progress towards the specific sprint goal it helps in re-planning the teams work to win the sprint goal this also discuss if anything is impeding the team.
+The daily Scrum's purpose is to check and synchronize the team progress towards the specific sprint goal it helps in re-planning the team's work to win the sprint goal this also discusses if anything is impeding the team.

 17. What is the burndown chart in Scrum?

 Ans.
 A measurement tool that visually displays the completed work per day is called a burndown chart.
 The burndown chart shows the work against the projected rate of completion for the current project release.